vulcanlee/Prism-MAUI-Template/src/DefaultSolution/MauiApp1/Maui.Template.md

-# 擴充與客製化 Prism-MAUI 的專案樣板

-會用到的指令為

-* 切換到工作目錄

-* 使用此專案範本，產生一個新的專案
+# Expanding and Customizing the MAUI Project Template

+Commands to be used:

+* Switch to the working directory
+* Use this project template to generate a new project

-# Create a new empty project of Prism.Maui
+# Create a new empty project of Prism.Maui (With Prism Library)
+dotnet new Vulcan-Maui-Prism -o d:\Temp\MyApp

+# Create a new full project of Prism.Maui (With Prism Library and has flyout menu)
+dotnet new Full-Maui -o d:\Temp\MyApp

+# Create a new full project of Native Maui (No Prism Library)
 dotnet new Vulcan-Maui -o d:\Temp\MyApp

-# Create a new full project of Prism.Maui (has flyout menu)

-dotnet new Full-Maui -o d:\Temp\MyApp

-* 建立 View / ViewModel 項目
+* Create View / ViewModel items

 # Create a new View and ViewModel (don't append Page to view-name parameter)
 dotnet new MVVMItem  --namespace MyApp --view-name MyFirst

-* 移除此專案範本

-dotnet new uninstall Vulcan.Maui.Template
+* Remove this project template dotnet new uninstall Vulcan.Maui.Template

-# 字體檔案查詢網頁
+# Font file lookup webpage
 https://pictogrammers.com/library/mdi/